Make-Magazine/makerfaire/wp-content/plugins/gravity-forms-custom-post-types/readme.txt

 == Changelog ==

+= 3.1.25 =
+* Fixed PHP 8 deprecation notices about required parameters after optional parameters.

+= 3.1.24 =
+* Fixed an issue where taxonomy terms may be saved as choices on non-choice based fields.

 = 3.1.23 =
 * Fixed a compatibility issue with GF 2.5.5.4+ which converted default values to the term ID when displayed/stored.
 * Added taxonomy name (in addition to label) to Taxonomy dropdowns.
 Credit: @grapplerulrich